Koliva: Recipe

 A bowl of koliva, with lit candle, as part of a Serbian family feast (slava) in honor of their Patron Saint.

 While recipes may vary widely, the primary ingredient is wheat kernels which have been boiled until they are soft, they are drained very well and spread on a cloth to be just moist, and then sweetened with honey or sugar.
 Koliva also contains some or all of the following: wheat, sesame seeds, almonds, ground walnuts, cinnamon, sugar, pomegranate seeds, raisins, anise and parsley.
 Romanians decorate the koliva with crosses of cocoa, chocolate or candy.

-The practice of offering koliva is traditional in Greece, Cyprus, Serbia, Republic of Macedonia, Bulgaria, Montenegro, Ukraine, Romania, Moldova, Russia and parts of Bosnia-Herzegovina, and among Orthodox Christians in the Middle East.
+The practice of offering koliva is traditional in Greece, Cyprus, Serbia, North Macedonia, Bulgaria, Montenegro, Ukraine, Romania, Moldova, Russia and parts of Bosnia-Herzegovina, and among Orthodox Christians in the Middle East.
 When served, the koliva mixture, which looks like earth, is shaped into a mound to resemble a grave.
 The whole is then covered with powdered sugar and the initials of the deceased are outlined on the top.
 A candle, usually placed in the center of the koliva, is lit at the beginning of the memorial service and extinguished at its end.
 After the liturgy, those attending share in eating the koliva as they speak of the deceased and say, "May God forgive him/her."

 Some Orthodox parishes have a designated individual charged with making the koliva.
 This is, in part, due to the health risk of fermented wheat if the koliva is not prepared correctly.

 Sometimes koliva is made with rice or barley instead of wheat.
 This custom began as a practical response to a famine that occurred in Soviet Russia, when the faithful did not have wheat available for koliva, so they used rice instead.
 Some communities continue to use rice for their koliva up to this day.
 In the Japanese Orthodox Church where rice is mainly eaten, koliva is commonly made from rice sweetened with sugar and decorated with raisins, without reference to famine.